After over 20 years of teaching college English, the author loves to share tips, teaching plans, and information about the profession.

 4 Ways Peer Editing Helps

 Simple answer, you will write a better paper.
 Publishers and professional writers know this.
-That why all published works are thoroughly read and re-read by friends, family members, and other writers along with an editor.
+That is why all published works are thoroughly read and re-read by friends, family members, and other writers along with an editor.

 You can get the same sort of help.
 My worksheet makes sure that your editors focus on essential things that can help you improve your paper.
 Do this with some friends, and it works even more effectively.
-Here are 4 reasons this works:
+Here are four reasons this works: